Bill Gates Tells Us How to Avoid a Climate Disaster

 “I believe that things can change.
 We already have some of the tools we need, and as for those we don’t yet have…we can invent them, deploy them, and, if we act fast enough, avoid a climate catastrophe.”

 Gates co-founded Microsoft and is a billionaire many times over, so “acting fast” to him means investing millions of dollars in developing new technologies that will enable society to stop using carbon-intense coal, oil, and natural gas to power everything from our cars to our clothes dryers.
-He also supports replacing actual animal meat with “meat” made from plants and chemicals because raising cows, pigs, and chickens generates so much methane, another climate culprit that doesn’t get as much attention as CO2 but remains in the atmosphere much longer.
+He also supports replacing actual animal meat with “meat” made from plants and chemicals because raising cows, pigs, and chickens generates so much methane, another climate culprit that doesn’t get as much attention as CO2.
+Methane doesn’t stay in the atmosphere as long as CO2, but it is at least 84 times more potent over two decades.

 However, for a visionary, Gates doesn’t seem to envision a world that looks different from the one we have, other than that it is completely electrified.